Jumio/mobile-sdk-android/docs/integration_guide.md

 There are several options in order to uniquely identify specific transactions. `customerInternalReference` allows you to specify your own unique identifier for a certain scan (max.
 100 characters).
 Use `reportingCriteria`, to identify the scan in your reports (max.
 100 characters).
 You can also set a unique identifier for each user using `userReference` (max.
 100 characters).

-For more details, please refer to our [API Guide](https://jumio.github.io/kyx/integration-guide.html#request-body).
+For more details, please refer to the __Account Request__ section in our [KYX Guide](https://docs.jumio.com/production/Content/Integration/Creating%20or%20Updatng%20Account/Creating%20or%20Updating%20Accounts.htm).

 ```json
 {